wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (6) The Minister or the chief executive of the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act may, by written notice to that person, require a person for the time being holding the office of Registrar or Deputy Registrar to give a direction under subsection (5); and that person shall comply with any such requirement.

-    (7) If any society refuses or fails to produce for inspection to the Registrar, or to any person authorised by the Registrar for the purposes of subsection (1), any document that the Registrar or authorised person has under that subsection required it to produce, the society commits an offence and shall be liable to a fine not exceeding $1,000\.
+    (7) If any society refuses or fails to produce for inspection to the Registrar, or to any person authorised by the Registrar for the purposes of subsection (1), any document that the Registrar or authorised person has under that subsection required it to produce, the society commits an offence and shall be liable on conviction to a fine not exceeding $1,000\.

-    (8) If any officer of a society or other person refuses or fails to produce for inspection to the Registrar, or to any person authorised by the Registrar for the purposes of subsection (1), any document within the power or control of that officer or person that the Registrar or authorised person has under that subsection required that officer or person to produce, that officer or person commits an offence and shall be liable to a fine not exceeding $1,000\.
+    (8) If any officer of a society or other person refuses or fails to produce for inspection to the Registrar, or to any person authorised by the Registrar for the purposes of subsection (1), any document within the power or control of that officer or person that the Registrar or authorised person has under that subsection required that officer or person to produce, that officer or person commits an offence and shall be liable on conviction to a fine not exceeding $1,000\.

-    (9) Any person who wilfully obstructs or hinders the Registrar, or any person authorised by the Registrar for the purposes of subsection (1), while the Registrar or authorised person is making an inspection, or a record, or taking possession of, or removing any documents pursuant to that subsection, commits an offence and shall be liable to a fine not exceeding $1,000\.
+    (9) Any person who wilfully obstructs or hinders the Registrar, or any person authorised by the Registrar for the purposes of subsection (1), while the Registrar or authorised person is making an inspection, or a record, or taking possession of, or removing any documents pursuant to that subsection, commits an offence and shall be liable on conviction to a fine not exceeding $1,000\.

     (10) Nothing in this section limits or affects legal professional privilege.

-    Section 122A: inserted, on 1 September 1987, by [section 29][336] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 122A: inserted, on 1 September 1987, by [section 29][337] of the Building Societies Amendment Act 1987 (1987 No 175).

     Section 122A(2): amended, on 1 April 1995 (applying with respect to the tax on income derived in the 1995--96 and subsequent income years), by section YB 1 of the Income Tax Act 1994 (1994 No 164).